 Upwork

-9. Proofread Your Proposal
+9. Proofread Your Proposal in Upwork

 A proposal riddled with typos and grammatical errors can leave a negative impression, no matter how strong your content is.
 Before hitting submit, make sure to thoroughly proofread your proposal.